This post will show you what happened when I recreated my favorite Gilmore Girls outfits every day for a week.

 Rory changes a lot after she gets into Yale and her closet changes with her.

 In the later seasons, her clothes become tighter and her necklines are more low-cut.
-After the infamous fight with her mother during season 6, she adds blazers, flowy blouses and more polished items to her closet and they stick around until the final season.
+After the infamous fight with her mother during season 6, she adds blazers, flowy blouses, and more polished items to her closet and they stick around until the final season.

 For my ‘grown-up Rory’ outfit, I decided to start with a fitted cream blouse with faux-diamond detailing on the collar.
-This sort of reminds me of her run in the DAR and her high class looks.
+This sort of reminds me of her run in the DAR and her high-class looks.

 Then, I wore a pair of black trousers and the same black flats from my Rory night look.
-For an extra layer, I put on a black blazer to make everything more professional, since we actually see Rory buy her first suit during the last seasons.
+For an extra layer, I put on a black blazer to make everything more professional, since we actually see Rory buy her first suit during the last season.

 Just like I did with Lorelai’s second look, I curled my hair and wore more makeup.
 This was a visual way to show Rory’s change in both her goals and approach to life during the infamous fight with her mom and how she was not the same shy teenage girl we met in Season 1.